 But if short-shifting isn’t your thing you can ride it like a real bike and ring it for all its worth.
 The motor is dead smooth and quiet compared to a conventional Harley and it’s got a real kick in the top-end.

 You can feel the engine pulling hard up to 5000rpm and if you didn’t have a rev-counter you’d swear that was all it had.
 But investigate a little more and twist the throttle harder and it feels like the bike has a supercharger.
 The last 4000rpm kick in so hard you could be on a TL1000S.

 Lots of time’s gone into designing the Harley-Davidson VRSCA V-Rod and there’s no serious glitches in terms of reliability.

 The finish on the Harley-Davidson VRSCA V-Rod is better than the air cooled Harleys but if you do let it corrode, it’ll not do the second hand value any favours at all – but most Harley-Davidson VRSCA V-Rods are sunny weekend toys not winter sluggers anyway.

 There was a recall on a limited number of UK bikes shortly after it was released due to overstressing the engine during checks at the factory.
 All the bikes affected had replacement engines fitted.

 Value vs rivalsNext up: Equipment

-Few frills on the standard Harley-Davidson VRSCA V-Rod and a small fuel tank.
-The riding position’s not like any other bike: The seat’s low, as are the bars, and the pegs extremely far forward.
+Fancy clocks aside, there are few frills on the standard Harley-Davidson VRSCA V-Rod and a small fuel tank.
+The riding position’s not like any other bike; the seat’s low, as are the bars, and the pegs extremely far forward.
 It’s not a comfy position for most people but at least you can dip into the enormous range of accessories, both official and unofficial get the Harley-Davidson VRSCA V-Rod's ergonomics closer to what you need.